← Back to Blog

 What Is First-Time Buyer Relief?

-For properties priced between £425,001 and £625,000, you pay stamp duty at 5% only on the portion above £425,000.
-This represents a significant saving compared to the standard rates, where you would begin paying 5% on anything above £250,000.
+Buy somewhere between £425,001 and £625,000, and you'll pay 5% only on the amount above £425,000.
+That's a massive difference compared to standard rates, where 5% kicks in at £250,000.

 Who Qualifies as a First-Time Buyer?